GS-GauravSingh/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-This repository is a collection of DSA problems.
+This repository is a collection of DSA problems that I solve while learning DSA.